howardhowardhowardhoward/Matrix-Calculator/README.md

 ### Input Format

 Matrices can be entered into a text box using space-separated values for columns and newlines for rows.
-Examples:

 <div style="display: flex; justify-content: space-between;">
   <table>